ArmineKhanan/Kickstarter_Analysis/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

 Late spring and summer months is the most favourable period for the theatrical projects to initiate.
-And May is the most popular one, so the competion is going to be huge that month.
+And May is the most popular one, so the competion during that month is going to be huge as well.
-If opting for December when starting the project one's chances of succeeding are pretty much equal to failing.
-Over the half of the compains launced that month went wrong: either failed or got canceled.
+If opting for December for the project start, one's chances of succeeding are pretty much equal to failing.
+Over the half of the compaigns launched that month went wrong: either failed or got canceled.

 - What can you conclude about the Outcomes based on Goals?

-10 000 to 20 000 range is good.
+Louise`s estimation for the budjet was roughly $10,000.
+Though, in case os nesessity they can go for a higher target, up to $20,000 as that is proved to be realistic as well.

 - What are some limitations of this dataset?

-Geographical data -> would be nice to have states
-The description of the genre of plays: Tragedy.
+It would be nice to have more detailed geographical data, e.g. states for the US.
+Also the description of the genre of plays (Tragedy.
 Heroic Drama.
 Comedy.
-Tragicomedy. etc.
+Tragicomedy. etc.) could be helpful.

 - What are some other possible tables and/or graphs that we could create?

-Comparing success rates by month
+Comparing success rates by month would eliminate the influence of absolute numbers on the success estimation.
+The chart below proves that May is not just very popular in terms of launching campaigns, but also very favourable.
-![This is an image](https://github.com/ArmineKhanan/kickstarter-analysis/blob/main/Success_Rate_by_Month.png) Adding some context
+![This is an image](https://github.com/ArmineKhanan/kickstarter-analysis/blob/main/Success_Rate_by_Month.png) Adding some context and looking at project success in other categories might hint what blurb text would work best.
-![This is an image](https://github.com/ArmineKhanan/kickstarter-analysis/blob/main/Project_Outcomes_by_Category.png)
+![This is an image](https://github.com/ArmineKhanan/kickstarter-analysis/blob/main/Project_Outcomes_by_Category.png) The content analysis of name and blurbs of failed and successful campaigns may add value to the analysis as well.
+E.g. there are at least 3 other projects in the database containing the word 'fever.'
+It would be insightful to look into the success of that projects ...